-So how do you avoid compromising overall network security when it comes to BYOD?
+So how do you avoid compromising overall network security when using BYOD?
 By learning more about smart BYOD and Choose Your Own Device CYOD as an alternative.

 Employee Owned Computers In The Workplace

 You may think that a major benefit of BYOD is not having to purchase hardware for employees.
 While you may save a few dollars on the hardware purchase, you are also losing out on control of said hardware.
 And that’s important.

 You should control any device that touches your company data.
 There are several ways to accomplish this under your BYOD policy, but CYOD is still the better option here.
 With CYOD, you purchase, own and control the equipment, dictate the computer security requirements, and provide the computer support, so you stay in charge of data privacy and security.